gitlabhq/terraform-provider-gitlab/docs/data-sources/group_membership.md

 # gitlab\_group\_membership

-Provides details about a list of group members in the gitlab provider.
+Provide details about a list of group members in the gitlab provider.
 The results include id, username, name and more about the requested members.

 ## Example Usage

-**By group's ID**
+### By group's ID

 ```hcl
 data "gitlab_group_membership" "example" {